DanielMontecino/mlops-challenge/README.md

 ![Alt text](images/fastapi_2.png "Fast API")

-Then, you can change the data for perform the prediction test, and then press ```Execute```
+Then, you can change the data to perform the prediction test, and then press ```Execute```

 ![Alt text](images/fastapi_3.png "Fast API")

-Results will be shown below:
+The results will be shown below:

 ![Alt text](images/fastapi_4.png "Fast API")

-### Model Checks
+### Model Check

-An additional method was made to test the model and check if it is still working as should in ```http://127.0.0.1/ridge/check```.
-When calling this method, random data is generated, is passed to the model, and the model perform a prediction over the data.
+An additional method was made in ```http://127.0.0.1/ridge/check``` to test the model and check if it is still working as it should.When calling this method, random data is generated, is passed to the model, and the model perform a prediction over the data.
 The data and the prediction are sent as a response.

-Requests to this method can be done by:
+Requests to this method can be made by:
 ```zh
 curl -X 'POST' \
   'http://127.0.0.1/ridge/check' \